Table of Contents

 My PHP scripts don't work!

 We use the suPHP apache module to run PHP as the user.
-On Banjo, it requires that the directory with the script be group readable.
-This was not a requirement under Solaris and as a result, older accounts do not have the group-readable bit set on your WWW directory.
-You can reset the permissions on your account by using webit described above
+The typical problem is permissions; you can reset the permissions on your account by using webit described above

 My CGI scripts don't work!